-- mid semester examinations / tests / quizzes / case studies/ presentations/ practical reports. - The overall grade for a course is based on the performance of all graded assessments for that course.
+• The overall grade for a course is based on the performance of all graded assessments for that course.

-4.1.3.
-Eligibility requirements to sit for an End Semester Examination
+4.1.3 Eligibility requirements to sit for an End Semester Examination

 - Students shall be admitted to the end semester exam only if they have complied with the attendance requirements of 80 percent and in-course assessment requirement. - Failure to fulfill the attendance requirements shall disqualify a candidate from sitting for that examination, but it shall be treated as an attempt.
 Such candidate/s shall repeat the course and shall be required to pay the examination fees as stipulated by regulations. - Unless the senate decides otherwise, a candidate shall present himself or herself for each examination on the first occasion on which the examination is held after the completion of course of studies for the examination. - Students who fail to sit for an examination without authorization or without valid reason shall be given a symbol of "AB" (Absent) for that examination.
-The student should repeat the examination in the subsequent period. - A candidate shall be given a maximum of four attempts to complete a course within 08 years from registration.
+The student should repeat the examination in the subsequent period. - A candidate shall be given a maximum of four attempts to complete a course within Eight years from registration.